Recommendations by Concise User Profiles from Review Text: Experimental Design

-As a difficult and less explored application area for recommender systems, we investigate the case of book recommendations in online communities.
-These come with a long-tailed distribution of user activities, highly diverse user interests, and demanding textual cues from user reviews and book descriptions.
+{\bf Rationale:} As a difficult and less explored application area for recommenders, we investigate the case of book recommendations in online communities.
+These come with a long-tailed distribution of user activities, highly diverse user interests, and demanding textual cues from reviews and book descriptions.

 Unlike in many prior works' experiments, often on movies, restaurants or mainstream products, the data in our experiments is much sparser regarding user-item interactions.
-We design the evaluation as a {\em stress-test} experiment, with focus on text-rich but otherwise data-poor users: users who liked relatively few items but wrote informative, yet noisy reviews.
+We design the evaluation as a {\em stress-test} experiment, with focus on text-rich users.
+With the focus on lightweight computation, we limited the input context to 128 tokens, hence the need for smart user profile extraction.
+Our experiments supports the choice of budget and architecture.

 We further enforce the {\em difficulty of predictions} when items belong to groups with high relatedness within a group, by constraining disjointedness of authors per user in training and evaluation set.
 Thus, we rule out the near-trivial case of predicting that a user likes a certain book given that another book by the same author has been used for training.